How to make "Sparkling Moss Agate" beads

 14.

-Hand Sanding:
+Finish Sanding:

-If your bead is shorter than the length of the drill bit, drill until can feel the drill about to break through, but don'' let it.
+If your bead is shorter than the length of the drill bit, drill until can feel the drill about to break through, but don't let it.
 Pull the bit out and drill in from the opposite side at the exact spot where you felt the drill bit push.

 If your bead is longer than the length of the drill bit (get a longer drill bit ;-) or drill a little over halfway down the length of the bead, then tackle from the other end and hope the two "tunnels" will meet in the middle.
-I won't lie, this does take a bit of practice, so try the 'two tunnel' method on some scrap beads first.
+I won't lie, this does take a bit of practice, so try the two tunnel method on some scrap beads first.

 Buffing: